ao994/plant-pals/Deliverables/Inception.md

 ### **8. Interviewee Name # 8**
+Karissa Smallwood interviewed Susan Broda
 #### When they were interviewed
+2/7/24
 #### Customer segment
+female, has plants, very knowledgeable
 #### Key insights from the interview
+She said having an app at the beginning of your plant journey would be very useful.
+She also doesn't care for user accounts as well.
+Overall having an app that could possibly help when her plants are dying is very useful.
 #### Representative quotes
+“I love plants, they are very fun to have and take care of”
 #### Assessment: Must have / Nice to have / Don’t care (how the interviewee sees the solution)
+	Discussion board: Nice to have
+	Searchable plant care database: Nice to have
+	User accounts: Don't care
+	Plant portfolios for user accounts: Nice to have

 ### 9. Interviewee Name # 9
 #### When they were interviewed